gaissmai/bart/README.md

 The CBT is implemented as a bitvector, backtracking is just a matter of fast cache friendly bitmask operations.

-The prefix and child arrays at each stride level are popcount compressed sparse arrays.
+The Table is implemented with popcount compressed sparse arrays together with path compression.
+This reduces storage consumption by almost two orders of magnitude in comparison to ART with similar lookup times for the longest prefix match.

 ## API